amlloren/Pharma-Spending-by-Countries/README.md

 ## Identifying Top 10 and Bottom Spenders (2005 - 2014)

 Due to the time restrainst of this team project, we opted to focus on the Top 10 and Bottom 10 countries and ommitted exploring the countries that fell in the mid-level category.
-By doing so our analysis is not completely comprehensive but it allowed us to explore the polar ends of the analysis.
+By doing so our analysis is not completely comprehensive but it allowed us to explore the polar ends of the dataset more thoroughly.

 ### Top 10 Highest Spending Countries (Average Per Capita)